learn-academy-2020-alpha/week-2-assessment-JeremyLleva/interview-questions.md

 Research and define the following terms to the best of your ability.

 - React lifecycle methods
+    Lifecycle methods are three of the main phases Mounting, Updating, and Unmounting

 - API
+    Application Programming Interface that lets two parts of a computer program interact with each other

 - event.preventDefault()
+    Tells the user agent that if the event doest not get explict handled, do not do the default action

 - DOM events
+    Actions that occur as a result of the user actions or as result of state change